myyim/myyim.github.io/index.md

 ## About me

 Hi there!
 I am Manyi Yim, currently a postdoctoral researcher at Southern Methodist University in Dallas, TX.
 Curious about human intelligence, animal cognition and how the brains work, I have been studying biological neural networks to gain insight into brain functions.
+I am passionate about developing mathematical and computational models to address biological problems and establishing theories through data analysis.
 Additionally I am fascinated by the powers of artificial neural networks, especially in the fields of computer vision and natural language processing.
-In my free time, I have been updating myself with the latest advancement on machine learning (ML), and working on my own ML projects.
-I am passionate about applying mathematical and computational models to address problems, and developing innovative and interdisciplinary approaches to problem-solving.
+I have been updating myself with the latest advancement on machine learning (ML), and working on ML projects.
+I am keen on developing innovative and interdisciplinary approaches to problem-solving.

 Here I would like to share with you some of the projects I have been working on.
 Give me a shout: [manyi.yim@gmail.com](manyi.yim@gmail.com).